EngineGPDev/EngineGP/CONTRIBUTING.md

 #### 🔹 `main`

 * The main branch for developing the next version.
-* All commits and Pull Requests must target it.
+* All commits* and Pull Requests must target it.
+* *All commits must pass the Pull Request.

 #### 🔹 `pre-release/vX.X.X`